 If there’s such thing as a pH balance diet, it’s one that includes lots of green plants and other alkalizing foods.
 It’s also smart to purchase as much organic food as possible, since crops that are grown in organic, mineral-dense soil tend to be more alkalizing and have higher vitamin and mineral content.
 Here are foods that are included in a well-rounded alkaline diet:

-- Leafy green vegetables — for example, kale, chard, beet greens, dandelion, spinach, wheat grass, alfalfa grass, etc.
+- Leafy green vegetables — kale, chard, beet greens, dandelion, spinach, wheat grass, alfalfa grass, etc.

-- Other non-starchy veggies — including mushrooms, tomatoes, avocado, radishes, cucumber, jicama, broccoli, oregano, garlic, ginger, green beans, endive, cabbage, celery, zucchini and asparagus.
+- Other non-starchy veggies — mushrooms, tomatoes, avocado, radishes, cucumber, jicama, broccoli, oregano, garlic, ginger, green beans, endive, cabbage, celery, zucchini and asparagus

-- Superfoods — for example, maca root, spirulina, sea veggies, bone broth and green powder mixes that contain chlorophyll.
+- Superfoods — maca root, spirulina, sea veggies, bone broth and green powder mixes that contain chlorophyll

-- Healthy fats — these include coconut oil, MCT oil or virgin olive oil (fats found in wild-caught fish, grass-fed beef, cage-free eggs, nuts, seeds and organic grass-fed butter are also good additions to your diet, even if they aren’t necessarily alkalizing).
+- Healthy fats — coconut oil, MCT oil or virgin olive oil (fats found in wild-caught fish, grass-fed beef, cage-free eggs, nuts, seeds and organic grass-fed butter are also good additions to your diet, even if they aren’t necessarily alkalizing)

-- Starchy plants — like sweet potato, turnips and beets.
+- Starchy plants — sweet potato, turnips and beets.

-- Plant proteins — such as almonds, navy beans, lima beans and most other beans are good choices.
+- Plant proteins — almonds, navy beans, lima beans and most other beans

-- Green drinks (vegetable juices) — Drinks made from green vegetables and grasses in powder form are loaded with alkaline-forming foods and chlorophyll.
+- Green drinks (vegetable juices) — Drinks made from green vegetables and grasses in powder form are loaded with alkaline foods and chlorophyll.
 Chlorophyll is structurally similar to our own blood and alkalizes the blood.
+(13)

 - Apple cider vinegar — ACV tastes acidic but actually may help restore pH balance.

 Depending on your current state of health and your goals, you might have even better success with reversing acidity by adhering to an alkalizing, very low-carb ketogenic diet.
-The Keto diet and its foods are also supportive of pH balance include: healthy fats and oils, all types of leafy greens, powdered greens and drink mixes, and superfoods.
+The keto diet and its foods are also supportive of pH balance include: healthy fats and oils, all types of leafy greens, powdered greens/drink mixes and superfoods.

 Most high protein foods are acid forming, so if you’re eating lots of meat and animal foods, it’s important to balance these with alkalizing plant foods.
-(7) If you’re following a low carb diet and taking steps to reduce acidity, then you can eat the foods mentioned above and also incorporate some legumes, beans, nuts and lower amounts of starchy plants (since these contain more sugar and carbs).
+(14) If you’re following a low-carb diet and taking steps to reduce acidity, then you can eat the foods mentioned above and also incorporate some legumes, beans, nuts and lower amounts of starchy plants (since these contain more sugar and carbs).

 3. Drink Alkaline Water

-Evidence suggests that the ideal pH level of alkaline ionized water for long-term human consumption is between 8.5 and 9.5.
-(9) Alkaline water is just what it sounds like: water that is highly acidic, with a pH of between 9 to 11.
-Adding pH drops, lemon or lime, or baking soda to your water also boosts alkalinity.
+Alkaline water is just what it sounds like: water that is highly alkaline, with a pH of between 9 to 11.
+Adding pH drops or baking soda to your water also boosts alkalinity.
 Distilled water is neutral, with a pH of 7.
-(10)
+(16)